The reason goes something like this:

 Examples include

-Once you have your WHY firmly in mind, it’ll be much easier to do everything necessary to lose weight.
+Once you have your WHY firmly in mind, it’ll be that much easier to do all the things necessary to lose weight.

-Weight loss is the number one predictor of remission of fatigue and daytime sleepiness!
+The number one predictor of remission of fatigue and daytime sleepiness is weight loss!

 Bariatric (weight loss) surgery can help.